ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - - - day planning.md

 - (individual) LAB | JS Expense Tracker  [1.5h]
 - (in pairs) Mini Project - JavaScript Quiz  [2.5h]
 - (bonus) LAB | JavaScript Vikings
+- (bonus) JS | Special keyword - this

+Also, can already do OOP assessment (DL will be w3d1).

 <!-- Note: mini-project research includes reading the unit "JS | Special keyword - this" -->